-2. CHILDREN MISSING FROM EDUCATION
+3. CHILDREN MISSING FROM EDUCATION

-- 2.1.
+- 3.1.
 Summerbank Primary Academy recognise the need to ensure that pupils attend school regularly and protect those who may go missing from education.
-The school will follow the policy and guidance issued by Stoke-on-Trent City Council and Staffordshire County Council on Children Missing from Education (CME) which can be found at: - www.safeguardingchildren.stoke.gov.uk/ccm/content/safeguarding-children/education/education.en https://www.staffsscb.org.uk/Search_aspx?search_keywords=cme - 2.2.
-A child going missing from education is a potential indicator of abuse or neglect. - 2.3.
-We have an admission and attendance register and all pupils are placed on both registers. - 2.4.
-We will work collaboratively with the local authority (and other agencies where appropriate) to share information about attendance. - 2.5.
-If a registered pupil is continuously absent for two weeks without explanation, or fails to return from a holiday, the school will follow the normal procedures for investigating pupil absence (i.e. telephone calls, letters, invitations to meetings at the school etc.).
-If, after further enquiries, the child has not returned to school after a total of no more than two weeks, the matter will be referred to the Local Authority.

-2.6.
-If a pupil suddenly ceases to attend without prior warning, and their whereabouts cannot be established, the school will immediately notify the Local Authority.
+The school will follow the policy and guidance issued by Stoke-on-Trent City Council and Staffordshire County Council on Children Missing from Education (CME), and get advice from the school's Education Welfare Officer. - 3.2.
+A child going missing from education is a potential indicator of abuse or neglect. - 3.3.
+We have an admission and attendance register and all pupils are placed on both registers. - 3.4.
+We will work collaboratively with the local authority (and other agencies where appropriate) to share information about attendance. - 3.5.
+If a registered pupil is continuously absent for five days without explanation, or fails to return from a holiday, the school will follow the normal procedures for investigating pupil absence (i.e. telephone calls, letters, invitations to meetings at the school etc.).
+If, after further enquiries, the child has not returned to school after a total of no more than five days, the matter will be referred to the Local Authority. - 3.6.
+If a pupil suddenly ceases to attend without prior warning, and their whereabouts cannot be established, the school will immediately notify their Education Welfare Office/Local Authority.
 If there are any reasons to be concerned for the child's safety, including any past history of concern, this will be raised immediately as a referral under Safeguarding Children Board procedures.

-3. CHILD SEXUAL EXPLOITATION (CSE)
+4. CHILD SEXUAL EXPLOITATION (CSE)